AppZard1/AppzardOffline/README.md

 curl -s https://raw.githubusercontent.com/AppZard1/AppzardOffline/main/scripts/install.sh | bash
 ```
 And wait for the installation to finish.
-After the installation is complete you should get a simmilar message:
+After the installation is complete you should get a similar message:
 `Appzard has been successfully installed on your device!
 Please add this path: {PATH} to your PATH environment variable, then run appzard -v to verify the installation.`
-Copy the path in the message, and add it in the PATH environment variable, in order to be able to run the `appzard` command.
+Copy the path in the message, and add it to the PATH environment variable, to be able to run the `Appzard` command.
 After you add the installation path to the PATH variable, open a new terminal ( or restart your terminal ), then run `appzard -v` to verify the installation has succeeded.
 ## Available Commands
   ### - `start`